Welcome to Academic Advising

 If there's no response to the chat window, it may be due to submitting a request outside of operating hours.
 The Advising office may be reached by phone at 210-486-4100 for general academic advising questions.

 General Hours of Operation

-Monday-Thursday: 8:00 am- 7:00 pm
+Monday-Wednesday: 8:00 am- 7:00 pm

-Note: Appointments are not available the same day, they must be scheduled a minimum of 24 hours in advance.
+Note: Advising Appointments are not available the same day, they must be scheduled a minimum of 24 hours in advance.

 Friday, June 11th (College Closed)

 Friday, 2nd-Monday, July 5th for Independence Day Holiday (College Closed)

 The Advising Services office may be reached by phone at 210-486-4100 during general hours of operation.
 Please be able to provide your full name, and banner ID when requesting specific information.